Pritesh-S/customer_behaviour_analysis/README.md

-Data Analytics Project: Sales Data Analysis and Reporting Overview This project demonstrates the process of data analysis, data cleaning, and data visualization.
+Data Analytics Project: Sales Data Analysis and Reporting Overview This project demonstrates the process of Data analysis, Data cleaning, and Data visualization.
 The project includes the following key steps:
 Loading a dataset into Python for initial exploration.
 Performing Exploratory Data Analysis (EDA) to understand patterns and anomalies.
 Cleaning and preprocessing the data to ensure consistency.